 "Controllable" risks are identified through a risk mapping process which focuses on key risks and assesses them on the basis of probability and magnitude.
-This risk mapping was updated and discussed by the Group's Audit Committee and, subsequently the Supervisory Board, in April 2012.
-In addition, the risk mapping was approved by the Management Board in May 2012.
+This risk mapping was updated and discussed by the Management Board on April 10, 2014.
+In addition, the risk mapping was reviewed and discussed by the Audit Committee and subsequently by the Supervisory Board on April 23, 2014.
 These "controllable" risks are monitored through the Group's internal control system.
-This system covers all activities of the Group in all regions, except those where Unibait-Rodamco is not directly involved in the management, notably Comexposium and Mfi.
+This system covers all activities of the Group in all regions, except those where Unibail-Rodamco is not directly involved in the management or is in joint control, notably Comexposium.
 This system is based on a set of principles that aim to provide reasonable assurance that the following internal control objectives are met:

-- · transactions are executed effectively and optimised; - property assets are protected; - financial information is reliable; and - all operations comply with prevailing legislation, external regulations and Unibail-Rodamco's internal rules.
+- · transactions are executed effectively and optimized; - property assets are protected; - · financial information is reliable; and - all operations comply with prevailing legislation, external regulations and Unibail-Rodamco's internal rules.